-My inspiration for this design is so much of what I love about the holidays: traditional reds and greens, memories of decorating the tree as a child, and hosting friends and family to celebrate.
+My inspiration for this design is so much of what I love about the holidays: traditional reds and greens, childhood memories of decorating the tree, and gatherings friends and family to celebrate.
 I’m creating a tabletop tree adorned with fresh flowers that is intended to serve as a welcome for an open house or as the centerpiece of a buffet table at a cocktail party.
 It makes me want to put classic Christmas songs by Johnny Mathis, Andy Williams, and Nat King Cole on the playlist, and pour a good glass of wine before I begin making the arrangement.

 Start by giving a 3-foot Fraser fir a layer of permanent decorations.
 Lights go on first, and my method is to string them from the bottom of the tree up and wrap lights around each branch from the inside out.

 Next comes the garland.
 A rule of thumb is about 8 feet of garland for each foot of tree.
 Again, I start at the bottom and create swags.
 When I circle around to add the next layer, I like the drape above to almost meet the high point of the swag below.

 Time for ornaments.
 Here I use mercury glass balls, because I don’t want to compete with the floral nosegays to come.
 They should hang freely, not rest on the branches.

 Place the tree and stand in a pretty container.
 I’ve chosen a silver punch bowl.
 To elevate the stand so that the lowest branches are above the container’s rim, you may need to use an inverted bowl as a base.
 Wedge the water-soaked Agra-Wool bricks (cut into pieces) or OshunPouches between the stand and bowl.
 This secures the tree and forms a foundation and water source for the flowers that encircle the bottom of the tree.